 Now we know who to involve, doing what, and at what intensity — now, how do we engage with them?

 To be effective in our communication, it helps to be aware that we all have differing thinking, communication, and behavioural styles.
 I wrote an earlier post on a straight forward tool for determining our preferred communication style.
 Using that for our key stakeholders, we can then tailor our approach to them to ensure more success.

 Being brief and direct works well for some, whereas some prefer to look at all the options, or they’re driven by how something affects people, or others want you to paint them a picture and take them on a journey.
 In your interactions, try to adapt your communication style to suit those you are working with, rather than just what is most natural or easiest for you.

 When you are dealing collectively with a group with more than one style, ensure you are providing information in a range of formats, perhaps with handouts with detail for those that need it.

 So we’ve seen ways of identifying who to involve, what their role should be, our level of engagement with them, how we should establish rapport, and tailor our communication with them.

 Remember, though, that we are dealing with real people, and real people are way more complex than any of these simple tools allow for, so above all if we ensure that we maintain respect and our ethics (which means we say when we don’t know the answer or if we’ve done something wrong), then most people will treat us in the same way.

-In this series of BA master class posts, I invite you to share my journey, the steps I have taken to be the best I can be.
-I am still learning and exploring, and I invite your feedback and discussion so that we can learn from one another.
+In this series of masterclass posts, I invite you to share my journey of the steps I have taken to be the best I can be.
+I too am still learning and exploring, and I invite your feedback and discussion so that we can learn from one another.